 New BMW i4 2021: specs, range and on-sale date

-The i4 will be built on a platform shared with many of BMW’s biggest-selling cars and will join models like the 3 Series and the recently revealed 4 Series in making up the brand’s ‘premium mid-range’ model line.
-BMW says that the production version of the i4 will be built on the same production lines as plug-in hybrid and internal-combustion-engined models at its factory in Munich, starting in 2021.
+The i4 will be built on a platform shared with many of BMW’s biggest-selling cars, using the same production lines as plug-in hybrid and internal-combustion-engined models at the company's factory in Munich.

 BMW i4 Concept styling

-The Concept i4 is a striking car, not least thanks to its massive kidney ‘grille’, which houses sensors for the on-board systems.
+BMW previewed the look of the production i4 with the striking-looking Concept i4 (above).
+Its most distinctive feature is a massive kidney ‘grille’, which houses sensors for the on-board systems.
 The large-nostrilled look should make production and is likely to roll out across other models in the range, too.

 The car’s profile is familiarly BMW: a long bonnet, rakish roofline and a small ‘Hofmeister Kink’ in the three-quarter window help to bring the i4 in line with the rest of the line-up.
 Large side strakes also feature, highlighted blue in true BMW i fashion.
 That blue theme continues on the car’s grille and around the large diffusers on the rear.

-The i4’s design shares much with that of the BMW Concept 4 coupe revealed at the Frankfurt Motor Show in 2019, which is said to give a good indication as to how the next-generation BMW 4 Series will look.
+The i4’s design shares much with that of the BMW Concept 4 coupe revealed at the Frankfurt Motor Show in 2019.
 The pair share similar grille, light and door-mirror treatments – and production models of each will be built alongside each other.

 Inside, it’s not hard to imagine what a production version of the Concept i4 will look like.
 Beyond the swathes of white materials and copper trim, the overall architecture is not too far removed from that of the latest 3 Series.
 The air vents are lower and the centre console's shape is familiar, but the Concept i4 adds a sheen of slick, minimalist details.
 Most prominent of these is a large, curved screen which will feature BMW’s next-generation infotainment operating system when it arrives on the production model.